harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 As a founder, an F list celebrity, a lite public figure, and someone who's usually *loud/visible* with what they are working on, I've been surprisingly quiet this year.
 Part of that is because this year sucks; the other part is that I've been super busy working on COVID-19 response.
 After 8 wild, exhausting, rewarding months doing the work, I've just finished my last obligation.
 So finally, I can take a moment and tell you about this wild journey.

 The journey started in early 2020.
 I left PayPal in 2018 with the idea of figuring out what was next.
 I had spent 2019 working with a bunch of amazing people on all sorts of fun projects.
 This was all coming to fruition with a potential project that I hoped would turn into my new company.
-I was working with a fantastic set of people to build a transformative.
-I was about to fly to Boston to meet up with my potential co-founders, and I decided I couldn't go due to COVID-19.
+I was working with a fantastic set of people to build a transformative product.
+I was about to fly to Boston to meet up with my potential co-founders when I decided I couldn't go due to COVID-19.
 Then the lockdown hit.
+The initiative was abandoned as we all were relegated to our homes.
 I was scared, and I had no idea what was going to happen.

 That was the beginning.